-You may have to pay tax on income you take from your UK investments.
-The tax rate on your investment income will vary depending on the type of income you take, and the type of investment product you receive it from.
+You may have to pay income tax on investment income generated from your UK investments.
+The tax rate on your investment income will vary depending on the type of income you receive, and the type of investment product you receive it from.
 Investment income, when liable to income tax, will count towards your total UK earnings when calculating your income tax liability in a given tax year.
 Examples of investment income include dividends or interest payments received from investments.

-One type of tax that you may be liable to tax on capital gains you make on your investments i.e. the difference between the price you sell an investment for above the price paid for that investment.
+You may also be liable to tax on capital gains you make on your investments i.e. the difference between the price you sell an investment for above the price paid for that investment.
 Any capital gain may be liable to Capital Gains Tax (CGT).
 CGT is payable on stocks and shares which can either be held directly or within an unwrapped portfolio, sometimes referred to as a General Investment Account (GIA) or Share Account.

 Although most people may not think of their pension as an investment, pension funds have the ability to be invested in the stock market the same way as any other investment.
-Pensions are a tax efficient way of saving for retirement as the money within your pension grows free of any capital gains tax and income tax (i.e. within the fund), however, any income you take from your pension (in excess of the 25% tax free amount) will be taxed at the individual’s marginal rate of income tax.
+Pensions are a tax efficient way of saving for retirement as the money within your pension grows free of any income tax on income and CGT on capital gains.
+However, it is worth noting that any income you take from your pension (in excess of the 25% tax free amount) will be taxed at the marginal rate of income tax.

 How much is tax on investment income and gains?

-Tax on investment income comes at different rates, depending on the type of income you receive and the type of capital gains made.
-Most rates of tax on investment income and gains are dependent on the individual’s marginal rate of income tax.
-Your marginal rate of income tax, this term relates to the tax a person would pay on their next pound of income.
-An individual’s marginal rate of income tax can be calculated by adding together all your total UK earnings for a tax year, and then seeing which tax bracket this fits into.
+Tax on investment income and capital gains come at different rates, depending on the type of income you receive and the type of capital gains made.
+Most rates of tax on investment income and capital gains are dependent on the individual’s marginal rate of income tax.
+Your marginal rate of income tax is the tax rate you would pay on your next pound of income.
+An individual’s marginal rate of income tax can be calculated by adding together all relevant total UK earnings for a tax year, and then seeing which tax bracket they fit into.

 Dividend income is taxed at the dividend rate of income tax.
-This is 8.75% for basic rate income taxpayers, 33.75% for higher rate income taxpayers and 39.35% for additional rate income taxpayers.
+This is 8.75% for basic rate taxpayers, 33.75% for higher rate taxpayers and 39.35% for additional rate taxpayers.

 How to reduce taxes on investment income and gains

-There are various allowances that allow you to take income and gains from your investments without paying tax of any kind.
-These allowances act as a ‘threshold’ over which you will pay the tax rates outlined above on your various investment income and gains.
+There are various allowances that allow you to receive investment income and make capital gains on your investments without paying tax of any kind.
+Above these ‘thresholds’ you will pay the tax rates outlined above on investment income and capital gains.

-Capital gains tax allowance: An individual can take £12,300 worth of gains every tax year over their entire investment portfolio without paying any CGT.
-If the gains equate to more than this allowance, you pay CGT on the difference between the total gain value and the allowance.
-If your portfolio loses money in any given tax year (i.e. investments are sold for less than they are bought for), you can use these losses to offset potential gains in future tax years.
+Capital gains tax allowance: An individual can make £6,000 worth of capital gains within a tax year without paying any CGT.
+If total capital gains equate to more than this allowance, you pay CGT on the difference between the total gain value and the allowance.
+If you generate a capital loss in any given tax year (i.e. investments are sold for less than they are bought for), you can use these losses to offset potential gains in future tax years.

-As the CGT allowance is per individual, setting up a jointly owned share portfolio means that you have twice the level of allowance to use meaning the share portfolio could give overall a higher level of gain tax free.
+As the CGT allowance is per individual, setting up a jointly owned investment portfolio means that you have twice the level of allowance to use to potentially shelter capital gains from tax.

-Personal allowance: the personal allowance is how much income one can take in a tax year before they are subject to income tax.
-Currently the personal allowance is £12,570.
-Keeping income within this allowance level in a given tax year would mean no income tax would be payable that year, this includes all types of income that are subject to tax, such as earned, rental and taxable pension income.
+Personal allowance: the personal allowance is how much income from all sources one can receive in a tax year before they are subject to income tax.
+Currently the personal allowance is £12,570 per tax year.
+Keeping income within this allowance level in a given tax year would mean no income tax would be payable that year on all types of potentially taxable income including earned, rental and taxable pension income.

-Dividend allowance: the dividend allowance allows you to take £2,000 per tax year before you start paying tax.
+Dividend allowance: the dividend allowance allows you to receive dividends of £1,000 per tax year before you start paying tax.
 Above the allowance, the dividend rates of income tax, highlighted above, apply to any dividend income.
 As is the case with the CGT allowance, the dividend allowance is due to be halved from 6th April 2024 (to £500 per individual per tax year).